MacintoshGarden/Website/Documentation/Discussion Board/GAIA.md

 Currently the only themes using this image format is the Modern theme as well as the Mobile theme, however if the browser is capable of displaying WebP images, these will be displayed regardless of theme in use.

 ## Bugs
-There are some bugs I'm already aware of, I would however love to see reports if anyone comes across some.
+There are some bugs I'm already aware of, I would however love to see reports if anyone comes across one (or more).